oonosan/property/README.md

 		 └──app.sandbox.ts
 ```

-## 2.4 Libraries
- - **ngx-bootstrap**: provides Bootstrap components powered by Angular, so you don't need to include original JS components.
-- **[ngx-parallaxs-scroll](https://www.npmjs.com/package/ngx-parallax-scroll)**: Use in the home page for parallax effect

 # Entity Framework and PostgreSQL
 Entity Framework is used.
 Is an Object Relational Mapper that translates the code into SQL commands that update our tables in the database.